Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Container

 All the interactive elements of the site are positioned within the central container.
 This container is centralised into the middle of the screen on larger screens and is responsive on smaller screen sizes.
 The container has a white background which is slightly transparent to allow a small amount of the background to be seen.
-The container features a solid black border with a faint border around the edge and borders.
+The container features a solid black border with a faint border shadow around the edge and borders.
 A simple white background was used to provide suitable readability and contrast to the text elements.

 ![Container](assets/images/readme-images/container.png)